Patient Support Strategies

 Major Burdens of IH

 Major deficits in cognitive, emotional, relational, and functioned outcomes were characterized in the Real-World Idiopathic Hypersomnia Outcomes Study (ARISE), which identified major reductions in these and other parameters.1 Indeed, approximately 2/3 of the patients reported cognitive complaints and moderate to severe depression symptoms.
-IH was also associated with absenteeism, presenteeism, reduced overall work productivity, and reduced ability to perform regular daily activities—all of which reduced overall quality of life substantially.1 As a result, several avenues of patient support are needed to most effectively manage IH.2
+IH has been associated with a high comorbidity burden, including sleep apnea, pain, mood disorders, and several cardiovascular conditions such as hypertension, hyperlipidemia, cardiovascular disease, and stroke.2 IH was also associated with absenteeism, presenteeism, reduced overall work productivity, and reduced ability to perform regular daily activities—all of which reduced overall quality of life substantially.1 As a result, several avenues of patient support are needed to most effectively manage IH.3

 Symptom Support